jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 ### Set up nodes

-To be able to do our example Bitcoin cross-chain transactions, we will need to have access to Wanchain and Bitcoin nodes.
+To be able to do our example Bitcoin cross-chain transactions, you will need to have access to Wanchain and Bitcoin nodes.
 You can refer to the following intructions to get the nodes set up.